Regard (film festival)

-Regard – Saguenay International Short Film Festival (Festival Regard or Festival international du court métrage au Saguenay), also known as the Saguenay International Short Film Festival, or simply Regard (stylized as REGARD; "Look"), is a short film festival taking place annually in the city of Saguenay, Quebec, Canada.
-Founded in 1996, it is one of the main film festivals dedicated to shorts in North America.
+Regard – Saguenay International Short Film Festival (Festival Regard or Festival international du court métrage au Saguenay), also known as the Saguenay International Short Film Festival, or simply Regard (stylized as REGARD; "Look"), is a short film festival taking place annually in March in the city of Saguenay, Quebec, Canada.
+Founded in 1995 by Caravane Films Productions, it is one of the largest film festivals dedicated exclusively to short films in North America, and serves as both a gateway to the Americas for international short cinema and a launch pad for Canadian filmmakers seeking international recognition.

+The festival has been Academy Award-qualifying since 2017, meaning winners of its top prizes are automatically eligible for Oscar nominations in the short film categories.
+It is also recognized by the International Federation of Film Critics (FIPRESCI).
+The festival typically screens approximately 200 short films from over 50 countries during its five-day run and distributes over CAD$120,000 in prizes and grants to winning filmmakers.

-Since 2024, Marie-Michèle Plante is the festival's general director.
+Since 2024, Marie-Michèle Plante has served as the festival's general director.